barotto/test386.asm/README.md

 [NASM](http://www.nasm.us/) assembler.
 It runs as a BIOS replacement and does not depend on any OS or external library.

-test386.asm communicates with the external world through the POST I/O port and the parallel and/or serial ports.
+test386.asm communicates with the external world through the diagnostic POST I/O port and the parallel and/or serial ports.
 You'll need to configure the addresses of these ports for the system you're testing.

 Please note that in the current version, test386.asm is still incomplete and is not able to test every functionality of the CPU.
 It will probably not detect that bug that is keeping you up at night, sorry.

+For the full list of tested opcodes see **<tt>intel-opcodes.ods</tt>**.
+Those opcodes that are tested have the relevant diagnostic code in the "test in real mode" and/or "test in prot. mode" columns.

 **WARNING**: this program is designed for emulators and was never tested on real hardware.
 Use at your own risk.

 ## How to assemble

+First of all grab the NASM assembler from http://www.nasm.us/ and follow its installation instructions.

-First of all open <tt>src/configuration.asm</tt> and configure the EQUs with suitable values for your system.
+Then open <tt>src/configuration.asm</tt> and configure the EQUs with suitable values for your system.

-Then grab the NASM assembler from http://www.nasm.us/ and follow its installation instructions.

 If you're in a UNIX environment you can then use:
 ```